Travel Grant applications for Spring 2024 are now closed.

 - Travel Destination

 - A one-page essay addressing the purpose of travel, your academic and career goals related to the event, and specific personal and/or academic benefits.
 Please see the below example essays and the essay grading rubric to get an idea of the level of detail requested.
-Essays should be single-spaced with one-ince margins, 12 pt font, Times New Roman.
-Essay files should be uploaded as pdfs.
+Essays should be single-spaced with one-inch margins, 12 pt font, Times New Roman.
+Essay files should be uploaded as PDFs.

 Essays must be anonymous.
-This means that your name, an advisor's name, or any other potentially directly identifiable information should not appear in your essay.
+Your name, advisor's name, or other potentially identifiable information should not appear in your essay.
 The file name of your essay should also not include your name.
 Applications found in violation of these criteria shall be immediately disqualified at the discretion of the GPSG Awards and Grants Committee.
-Since travel is often tied to a very specific project that may be identifiable to students in similar programs, Travel Grant applications are graded by GPSG members in other departments.
-E.g., an application from a student in Computer Science will not be graded by another student in Computer Science or another closely-related engineering department.
+Since travel is often tied to a particular project that may be identifiable to students in similar programs, Travel Grant applications are graded by GPSG members in other departments.
+For example, an application from a student in Computer Science will not be graded by another student in Computer Science or another closely related engineering department.